seanaujong/software-engineering-prep/README.md

 - [Coding Interviews with Python and NeetCode](https://medium.com/@seanaujong/getting-started-with-technical-interviews-for-software-engineering-as-a-college-freshman-64dbecc0b15c)

-## 🤬 Discrete Math and Algorithms
+## 🤬 Algorithms, Discrete Math, and Proofs

 This section will help you go from [🍀Two Sum](https://leetcode.com/problems/two-sum/) to [Alien Dictionary](https://www.lintcode.com/problem/892/).
+I recommend reading the `Algorithms` section first until you find the need to learn more about `Discrete Math`.
+If you feel uncomfortable with the proofs inside the Discrete Math section, then it might be useful to go through the `Proofs` section.

+### Proofs

 Understanding algorithms often involves understanding their proofs.
 Learning discrete math helps you concoct and verify correct algorithms.

-### Discrete Math

-Why proofs?
+Why is there a separate section in this document just for proofs?
 Here's an excerpt from the Book of Proof:

 > Until this point in your education, mathematics has probably been presented as a primarily computational discipline.
 You have learned to